JurjenBiewenga/EditorBook/Fundamentals.md

 ### SerializeReference

-`SerializeReference` is a new attribute (introduced in 2019.3) that lets you serialize non Unity objects by reference.
-This only works for the same `UnityEngine.Object`, e.g. 2 `MonoBehavior`s can't share references.
-Even with this big limitations it is still very useful for graph or tree like structures. `SerializeReference` is definitely worth looking into if you are planning on using these data structures.
+`SerializeReference` is a new attribute (introduced in 2019.3) that lets you serialize non Unity objects by reference and allows you to serialize polymorphic types, i.e. types that share a base class.
+This only works for the same `UnityEngine.Object`, i.e. 2 `MonoBehavior`s can't share references.
+Even with this big limitation it is still very useful for graph or tree like structures. `SerializeReference` is definitely worth looking into if you are planning on using these data structures.

 ## Interacting with the serialized state